New Supplier Relationship – Defining Your Requirements

 In the requirements you document for your prospective suppliers, it’s really important to communicate to them what outcomes and objectives you need to achieve organisationally, as a result of the service/solution you anticipate procuring from them.

-In other words, explain that once you have implemented the service/solution and it is running successfully, what can your organisation now achieve that it couldn’t achieve prior to the successful implementation?
+In other words, explain that once you have implemented the service/solution and it is running successfully, what your organisation can now achieve that it couldn’t achieve prior to the successful implementation?

 Articulate this in terms of time-frames, a spectrum of percentage improvements expected across each service/solution area and so forth.
 Quantify these objectives as best you can as it helps prospective suppliers understand the degree to which you have carefully considered your expectations and how you will measure them.